intmus/intas19-20/_16-introduction-to-aural-skills-iv/assignment.forum.md

 - **Listening** widely and critically to all kinds of music is essential to professional-level musicianship.
 The playlist below demonstrates many of the principles we will study this week and beyond.
 <iframe src="https://open.spotify.com/embed/playlist/6x9dMCmgNM3pR1yTxobvsR" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 Questions?
-Please ask them in the forum below.
-You can sign in using your social media, or you can create a free account at Disqus.
+Please ask them on the Aural Skills Discord channel.